jeanetteclark/training_clark/README.md

 # training_clark

-This is my informative readme
+This is my informative readme, it contains useful information

 Maggie was here